|

 in the workshops?

-Space in the workshops is on a first-come, first-serve basis.
+Space is on a first-come, first-serve basis.
 The

-rooms are quite large, and each song-leader will have a microphone
+rooms are quite large, and each workshop-leader will have a microphone

 to help everyone in the room hear the melodies of the songs.